General Information and Student Accommodations Information

-Students may also borrow Assistive Technology Equipment from the LA Center.
+Students may also borrow Assistive Technology Equipment from the Center for Accessibility Resources & Services.
 It is best to reserve time in the AT Labs or for borrowing of equipment in advance to help guarantee availability.
 Equipment must be signed out and returned promptly on the agreed return date.
 Additional training can be requested, whenever needed.

 Students may need to reimburse the college for any loss, damage or theft during the time the equipment is signed out to them.

 Audio Recording Lecture

 In Massachusetts, permission to record a classroom lecture requires consent of the instructor and all members of the class that is being recorded.
 Instructor and class permission is not required when a student is granted a reasonable accommodation as defined by the Americans with Disabilities Act.